thundergolfer/thundergolfer.github.io/collections/_posts/2022-04-13-ddiaflashcards-doc-com.md

 > **Q:** What are *fencing tokens*, used in the context of distributed systems?
 >

-As said above, some flashcards are not drawn the textbook, and text general system design knowledge.
+As said above, some flashcards are not drawn the textbook, and test general system design knowledge.
 The following are a couple of examples.

 > **Q:** At two nines of availability, 99%, how much downtime is there per year?